imrefazekas/harcon/README.md

 Attribute 'skipIf' can be used only for 'series' and 'waterfall' as logic follows.

+__Important__: The Bender entity has a message 'completeness' telling which entities or services are still missing breaking the business flow(s) defined.

 __Note__: harcon tries to validate the passed definitions searching for circles or crossing references.
 The Bender entity will fail to initialise if the validation process on the definitions falls.